MbuguaMwaura/websocket-reactjs/README.md

  2. /chat/{id} - this is the chat page that contains the discussion chat.
 The id is essentially to fetch all the relevant data.

-Code explanation is included in my article : https://helptechcommunity.wordpress.com/2020/01/28/websocket-chat-application-using-spring-boot-and-react-js/
+Code explanation is included in the article : https://helptechcommunity.wordpress.com/2020/01/28/websocket-chat-application-using-spring-boot-and-react-js/